 How to Use WebP Images on WordPress

-Instead of uploading WebP images to WordPress directly, you can use a WordPress plugin that converts your original images to the WebP format and also provides the original image as a fallback if a visitor’s browser doesn’t support WebP.
+You can use a WordPress plugin that converts your original images to the WebP format and also provides the original image as a fallback if a visitor’s browser doesn’t support WebP.

 For example, if you upload a JPEG file to your site, the plugin will:

-That way, everyone can see your image and everyone gets the fastest experience possible.
+That way, everyone can see your image, and everyone gets the fastest experience possible.